xDaryamo/puccini/puccini-tosca/README.md

 -------

 If you need more diagnostics for TOSCA parsing use the `parse` command.
 It works similarly to `compile` but does not emit Clout.
-Instead, it provides you various switches for examining the internal workings of Puccini's TOSCA parser.
+Instead, it provides you various flages for examining the internal workings of Puccini's TOSCA parser.

 Use `--stop/-s` to specify a [phase](../tosca/parser/) (1-5) at which you wish the parser to stop.